 Research Experience for Undergraduates (REU)

 The Center for Advancing Scholarship to Transform Learning (CASTLE) has hosted a Research Experience for Undergraduates (REU) in STEM Education Research for 9 years.
-Please check back in mid-November to learn about our 2025 program!
+We will update this page as soon as any information becomes available about our anticipated 2025 program!

 National Science FoundationSupported by NSF award DUE-2149957: Research Experiences for Undergraduates: Multidisciplinary Research on Student Success in STEM at the Rochester Institute of Technology